MUFG Pension & Market Services

 The Policy:

-• Prohibits the promising, offering, giving, solicitation or receiving of bribes and anything of value, directly or indirectly through third parties, including public officials, if improperly intended to influence a course of action or obtain an advantage
+• Prohibits the promising, offering, giving, solicitation or receiving of bribes and anything of value, directly or indirectly through third parties, including local or foreign public officials, if intended to improperly influence a course of action or obtain a business or personal advantage.

-• Prohibits falsifying or concealing any records or accounts that relate to the business or that of its customers, suppliers and other business partners
+• Prohibits falsifying or concealing any records or accounts that relate to the business or that of its customers, vendors and other business partners.

-• Enables staff to understand their roles and responsibilities in the identification, prevention, detection and escalation of bribery and corruption incidents
+• Enables staff to understand their roles and responsibilities in the identification, prevention, detection and escalation of bribery and corruption risk events.

-• Reinforces that we will terminate a contractual relationship with a third party if they are found to have been involved in bribery and corruption activities
+• Reinforces that we will not enter into a business relationship with a new third party if there is concern of bribery, and will terminate a contractual relationship with an existing third party if they are found to have been involved in bribery and corruption activities.

-• Prohibits all donations to political parties and campaigns, directly and indirectly, and requires approval for attendance at selected events
+• Prohibits all political donations to political parties and campaigns, directly and indirectly, and requires approval for attendance at selected political party events.

 • Seeks to protect our reputation.